Andy-UTAS/POLUS/docs/partII/digital.md

 ![](digital/header.png){: .center}

-Electronic systems underpin modern life, from seemingly banale devices such as fridges and cooktops, through to our most advanced devices such as supercomputers and space robots.
+Electronic systems underpin modern life, from seemingly banal devices such as fridges and cooktops, through to our most advanced devices such as supercomputers and space robots.
 It is therefore worthwhile that we spend some time to appreciate how is it exactly that these devices function?
 What are the basic building blocks which allow for the construction of all manner of wonderous widgets?

 !!! info "Objectives and learning outcomes"
     * Obtain familiarity with the basic concepts of digital systems